-With its central position in the heartland of Europe, Germany shares its borders with nine neighbors.
-Nearly half the German people live in 85 towns with a population of more than one million.
-A lively, multicultural scene can be seen through the habitation centers.
-A“Studentville”, which often can be found in a historical part of town, is where students can find everything your heart desires- live music, bookshops, rented vehicles.
-About one hundred years ago half of all students who were studying abroad were actually studying in Germany even at that time; Germany was a hub for all those who were keen on getting a class apart education and training and the country indeed has a long history of university tradition.
-The oldest university of Germany is the Ruprecht Karls University Heidelberg, founded in 1386.
-Apart from this other institutions of higher education also have a long dating history spanning through several centuries.
+With its location in the heartland of Europe, Germany shares its borders with nine neighbors, such as Denmark, Poland, Czech Republic and so on.
+Nearly half the German population resides in 85 towns with a population of more than one million.
+A lively, multicultural scenario exists across all the habitation centers.
+A “Studentville”, which often can be found in a historical part of a town, is a place where students can find everything that their heart desires, like, live music, bookshops, and rented vehicles.
+About one hundred years ago, half of all students who were studying abroad, were actually enrolled into German universities.
+Germany, till date, remains a major hub for all those who are keen on getting a world-class education and training in their specific fields of interest.
+The oldest university in Germany is the Ruprecht Karls University Heidelberg, founded in 1386.
+Apart from this, other institutions of higher education also have a long history of academics spanning through several centuries.

 Following are the some good reasons, why you should opt Germany for higher studies:-

 With a web of more than 300 higher education institutions dispersed all across the country, which is the highest density of universities, practically unmatched around the world, most of them situated at the cross section of industrial area so that a student can easily find work near to where they have studied.